Recognition Holidays: Ways to Celebrate Every Month

 First, Mother’s Day can serve as the theme for a promotional program for your customers.
 You can design a promotional product to drive brand awareness, while celebrating an important holiday.
 For example, you can create a ring holder from crystal, as an additional gift for your customers.
 Mother’s Day is on the second Sunday of May.

 Second, May is Global Employee Health and Fitness Month.
-Wellness is essential to employee productivity.
+Corporate wellness is essential to employee productivity.
 You can develop employee incentive programs complete with custom awards, to inspire your team to improve their health and to feel their best.

 With the end of the school year and the start of summer, it’s easy to put recognition programs on the back burner.
 However, there are many opportunities for you to keep employees engaged during this month.
 Consider these recognition holidays to start your summer on a high note.